joachimme/SCCMdocs/sccm/core/migration/prerequisites-for-migration.md

 When you migrate data from a System Center 2012 Configuration Manager or System Center Configuration Manager hierarchy, there are no source site language limitations.
 Objects in the source site database are already in a language neutral format.

 ##  <a name="BKMK_Required_Configurations"></a> Required configurations for migration
-The followingare required configurations for using migration and migration operations:
+The following are required configurations for using migration and migration operations:

 -   **To configure, run, and monitor migration in the Configuration Manager console:**